Voskan/context-aware-logger/README.md

 - **Context-Aware Logging**: Automatically enriches logs with contextual information, including timestamps, file names, line numbers, and custom data.
 - **Multiple Transports**: Easily log messages to the console, files, or via HTTP to a remote logging service.
-- **Framework Integration**: Offers easy integration with popular frameworks like Express, Koa, etc.
+- **Framework Integration**: Offers easy integration with popular frameworks like Express.js, Koa, Fastify, NestJS, etc.
 - **Flexible and Configurable**: Configure log levels, message formats, and more to suit your needs.
 - **TypeScript Support**: Fully typed for TypeScript users for a better development experience.